You may ask yourself, “Have I run into CSS before?”

 CSS brings style to your web pages by interacting with individual HTML components called elements.
 The language enables the separation of presentation and content.
 This improves accessibility and performance in web page processing.
 It also provides more flexibility across many pages and reduces repetition and difficulty in the HTML code.
 Developers style their CSS through a word processor or text editor and link the CSS to HTML in three different ways.

 External style sheets, the most recommended method, are saved as a separate file from the HTML document with a .css extension.
+Then every HTML page will pull the style rules from just one CSS reference.
 This method is recommended if you have several rules that can span across many pages on your website.
 To use your external style sheet, you include a link tag in your header section of the HTML file that sources to your .css file.

 Internal style sheets are included within the header section of your HTML file but within a style tag.
 Internal style sheets are recommended if you have a single page with a couple of rules that are unique to the other pages on your website.